 As a symbol of love and unceasing devotion to his wife, Teodorico Adarna thought of building an architectural edifice for his wife, Leah.

-The Temple is the latest addition to the list of “must see” sights in Cebu; among them are the Taoist Temple, Sirao Flower Farm, TOPS Skyline Garden, Lantaw Native Restaurant, and the Bagacay Lighthouse.
+Temple of Leah Cebu City is the latest addition to the list of “must see” sights in Cebu; among them are the Taoist Temple, Sirao Flower Farm, TOPS Skyline Garden, Lantaw Native Restaurant, and the Bagacay Lighthouse.

 What makes the temple unique is its architectural design, which has a great resemblance to the ancient Greek architectural styles that are famous for its temples.

 - 1 8 Tips and Experience that our Featured Influencers can share on Temple of Leah Cebu City!

-With all these beautiful sights you can behold, it will truly be worth it to know how to go to the temple of Leah.
+With all these beautiful sights you can behold, it will truly be worth it to know how to go to the temple.

 The temple is open to all visitors on a 24/7 basis, so it does not matter if you go to the place during daytime or nighttime.
 Some guests would prefer nocturnal visits, as the lights of the place provide a romantic ambiance as compared to daytime when hordes of people surround the place walking around or taking their groufies or selfies.